Vladimir-csp/xdg-terminal-exec/README.md

 The shell code itself is quite optimized and fast, especially when using a slick `sh` implementation like `dash`.

-The most taxing part of the algorithm is reading all the desktop entry files for parsing to find a terminal among them.
+The most taxing part of the algorithm is reading all the desktop entry files for parsing them to find a terminal among them.

 Having a valid entry specified in `*xdg-terminals.list` speeds up the process significantly, shifting the bottleneck to composing the list of desktop entries.

 If storage sluggishness makes even this process too slow, swithcing to `xdg-terminals` data subdirs and populating them with only select few entries should speed things up even more.

+This implementation can also cache selected terminal for fast read at a cost of reading one file (`${XDG_CACHE_HOME:-$HOME/.cache}/xdg-terminal-exec`) and running `ls -LRl` and `md5sum` for all possible config file and data dir paths in one go.
+Valid cache bypasses reading of any other files.

+This feature is disabled by default and can be controlled by first encountered `/enable_cache`|`/disable_cache` direcive in the configs or `XTE_CACHE_ENABLED` env var (truthy or falsy value, has priority).

+Unless `XTE_CACHE_ENABLED` is false, an attempt at reading the cache file is always performed though.
+Its existence translates into initial assumption about cache feature state.
+If cache is invalid (which it should be if a config was edited to disable the cache), usual process of reading configs and entries will occur.
+The cache file is always removed when the script knows for sure that the cache feature is disabled.

+The plan is to eventually enable it by default for unattended fastness.